-- Kept proper accounting records which were up to date - Taken reasonable steps for the prevention and detection of fraud and other irregularities - Selected suitable accounting policies and then applied them consistently - Made judgements and estimates that were reasonable and prudent - Complied with the Code of Practice on Local Authority Accounting
+- Kept proper accounting records which were up to date - Taken reasonable steps for the prevention and detection of fraud and other irregularities - Selected suitable accounting policies and then applied them consistently - Made judgements and estimates that were reasonable and prudent - Complied with the Code of Practice on Local Authority Accounting.

-complica with The code of Fractice on Eocal Nathonly Accounting

 Certificate

-tement of Accounts gives a true and fair view of the financial position of the Authority at the of its income and expenditure for the year ended 31 st March 2018.
+I certify that this Statement of Accounts gives a true and fair view of the financial position of the Authority at the reporting date and of its income and expenditure for the year ended 31st March 2019.

-Street McCreece Chief Singues Officer
+Stuart McGregor.
+CPFA ACMA

-Stuart McGregor -Chief Finance Officer
+Chief Finance Officer (Section 151 Officer).

-Date:
+Date

-Approval by Audit (Committee
+Approval by Audit Committee

-I confirm that these November 2019 audited accounts were approved by the Audit Committee at the meeting held on xxth of
+I confirm that these audited accounts were approved by the Audit Committee at the meeting held on 25 March 2021.

-Ian Orrell CPFA - Independent Chair of Audit Committee

-Date:
+2018/2019 Independent Auditors Report